jknowles/opensdp_predictive_analytics/docs/opensdp_predictive_analytics.md

 [1] 0.01758691
 ```

-The model did not improve very much.
-Any time you add predictors to a model,
+The model did not improve very much by adding the polynomial terms.
+Any time
-the $R^{2}$ will increase, even if the variables are fairly meaningless, so it's
+you add predictors to a model, the $R^{2}$ will increase, even if the variables
-best to focus on including predictors that add meaningful explanatory power.
+are fairly meaningless, so it's best to focus on including predictors that add
+meaningful explanatory power.

-Now take a look at the $R^{2}$ for the absence variable.
+Now take a look at the $R^{2}$ for a model with the absence variable.

 ```r